opencor/docker/README.rst

     ]
   }

-The configuration file is used to configure the simulation itself (using the information in the ``simulation`` section, if present), customise the model (using the information in the ``parameters`` section, if present).
+The configuration file is used to configure the simulation (using the information in the ``simulation`` section, if present), customise the initial state of the model (using the information in the ``parameters`` section, if present).
-This done, the simulation is run and the variable of integration, as well as all the variables listed in the ``output`` section (if present otherwise all the state variables), are output.
+The simulation is then run and the variable of integration, as well as all the variables listed in the ``output`` section (if present otherwise all the state variables), are output.
 For example, for https://models.physiomeproject.org/workspace/5f5/rawfile/125f548ce204c1d815298d2c8c1d9b774d89e3a7/mcintyre_richardson_grill_model_2001.sedml and the above configuration file, we get:

 ::